llcepick/windows-DPI-scaling-sample/README.md

 If you want to set\get DPI scaling from your code, just use the DpiHelper class.
 The main methods in the class are
 1. GetDPIScalingInfo(), and
 1. SetDPIScaling()

+DpiScalingCmdLine
+This was made to allow for scripting of the DPI scaling per monitor.
+It will support changing one monitor at a time.

+Parameters:

+<pre>DpiScalingCmdLine {monitor number (0 based and optional)} {DPI to use}</pre>

+- The monitor number is NOT required to set the DPI for the first monitor, but for all secondary it is required.
+- The DPI will ONLY accept values greater than 100 - and only those supported by the particular monitor